 While I don’t think that most Battlegroup gamers play with hidden movement, I’m curious to see if that feature would add anything.
 Aside from having a judge, then it’s better to keep the rules simpler when using hidden movement.
 And I’ve wanted to try a Double Blind games… but probably much smaller than my typical wargamer tendency of Bigger Is Better.

-Having started with 6×10′ sand table in 1970 with inch measurements and HO scale troops, then with micro-armor and “Hinch” measurements (which for me was 2/3″ for when rule set calls for inches and so a 4×6′ table served for a 6×9′ scenario using inches) a 5×7′ (including a 6″ shelf all around for “stuff” and “divisional camps”, so 4×6′ playing surface) for decades, then dabbling with a 72×108 centimeter dining-room table (29×43″), you can see I am working my way down after starting at the top.
-And remain seated rather than being a “bug on a pond” and suffering from back strain, reaching and stretching.
+Having started with a 6×10′ sand table in 1970 with inch measurements and HO scale troops, then with micro-armor and “Hinch” measurements (which for me was 2/3″ for when rule set calls for inches and so a 4×6′ table served for a 6×9′ scenario using inches) a 5×7′ (including a 6″ shelf all around for “stuff” and “divisional camps”, so 4×6′ playing surface) for decades, then dabbling with a 72×108 centimeter dining-room table (29×43″), you can see I am working my way down after starting at the top.
+And at my early 60s age group prefer to remain seated rather than being a “bug on a pond” and suffering from back strain, from reaching and stretching.

 Now that I have a spare moment more often again (I have 3 jobs) I have been looking at the game rules and even more so, like what I see.
 There are several subtle aspects that keep the player from being too capable of ordering troops to and fro with limited orders but also fire plans can be frustrated by losing the view of the enemy through every-turn spotting roll—perhaps dust or intervening shell blasts cut your Line of Sight.